Emilios Solomou

 Emilios Solomou (born 1971) is a Cypriot writer.
 He was born in Nicosia but grew up in the village of Potami.
 He studied at the University of Athens.
-Having worked in newspaper journalism for a few years, he now teaches Greek and history in high school.
+Having worked in newspaper journalism for a few years, he now teaches Greek and history in a high school.
 He has also served on the boards of the literary magazine Anef and the Union of Cyprus Writers.